Frequently asked questions

 Is Dermicus CE-certified?

-Yes, Dermicus is CE-certified according to standards of medical devices.
+Yes, Dermicus is CE-certified according to MDD standards for medical devices.

 What are the benefits of using Dermicus application?